We help people who want to work on AI Safety to team up together on concrete projects.

 We as organisers do not have an entirely unified perspective on the exact nature of AI risks, and we do not require AISC participants to share any of our concrete views, either.

-We believe that AI progress could potentially lead to human extinction, or at the very least poses severe large-scale risks, and that it is imperative to work towards ensuring that future AIs are both developed and deployed in robustly safe ways.
-Put inversely, we want to ensure that uncontrollably unsafe AI is not developed at all.
+We believe that AI developments could potentially lead to human extinction, or at the least pose severe large-scale risks, and that it is imperative to work towards ensuring that future AI systems are both developed and deployed in robustly safe ways.
+On the flipside, we want to ensure that uncontrollably unsafe AI is not developed at all.
 We welcome a diversity of approaches and perspectives in service of this goal.

 With safety, I mean constraining a system’s potential for harm.